parvezs27/Tableau_Sales_Dashboards/README.md

 **KPI Overview:**

-**Display a high level overview of total sales, profits and quantity for the current and previous year.**
+** - Display a high level overview of total sales, profits and quantity for the current and previous year.**

 To display the KPI's, we will utilise "BANs" (Big-Ass Numbers).
 BAN's display key metrics or KPI's in a large, bold format.
 This offers several benefits, such as:
 - Quicker, clearer and easier noticeability of key information.
 The larger and bolder text has more of a direct impact, allowing critical information to be seen quickly and clearly.
 This reduces cognitive load on the viewer and having to search around the screen for the key information, ultimately allowing for a better viewing experience.